janpeterka/feedback/README.md

 Yeah, but I'm still not sure.

 # premise
-Collect feedback in Rails app with ease
+Collect feedback from users in Rails app with ease

 ## what does that mean?
 You probably want to collect feedback from your users.